ossrs/srs-docs/versioned_docs/version-4.0/doc/delivery-http-flv.md

 This section descrbes the HTTP FLV live streaming.

 How to use multiple process for HTTP FLV?
-You can use HTTP reverse proxy, and SRS start the go-sharp project, which can proxy in load balance mode and detect the status of SRS.
-For go-sharp, read [go-sharp][go-sharp]
+You can use HTTP reverse proxy.

 ### What is HTTP FLV